 Mr Greg Medcraft

-Mr Greg Medcraft is Chairman of the Australian Securities and Investments Commission (ASIC).
+Mr Greg Medcraft is the Director (Directorate for Financial and Enterprise Affairs) at the Organisation for Economic Cooperation and Development (OECD).
+He was previously Chairman of the Australian Securities and Investments Commission (ASIC).

 Prior to joining ASIC as Commissioner in 2009, Greg Medcraft had a distinguished career in investment banking.
 He spent nearly 30 years at Societe Generale in Australia, Asia, Europe and the Americas.